Luis-Varona/MatrixBandwidth.jl/README.md

 ## Project status

-The first stable release of *MatrixBandwidth.jl*, `v0.1.0`, is now available.
+The latest stable release of *MatrixBandwidth.jl* is `v0.1.1`.
 Although several algorithms are still under development, the bulk of the library is already functional and tested.
 I aim to complete development (including documentation and tests) of the remaining algorithms and other utility features by September 2025.